toddbranch/ECE382/labs/lab2/index.md

 ## Notes

 Read the [guidance on Labs / Lab Notebooks / Coding standards](/ECE382/notes/labs.html) thoroughly and follow it.

+If you want, decrypt the first word of the message by hand so you get the idea of how it works.
+If the ASCII characters you're getting don't make sense, you're probably thinking about the problem wrong.

 The MCU is fast - your program should execute almost instantaneously.
 Set a breakpoint at the point in your code where you trap the CPU - if it isn't hit quickly, you've got a problem.